OUR NEXT CALL FOR ARTISTS WILL OPEN IN JANUARY 2015.

 - Display-only windows 16″ deep, with track lighting, accessed through flowerbeds.

-- Raw new construction with unpainted drywall and metal beams, no heat or bathroom access, and 30’ ceilings.
+- Raw new construction with unpainted drywall, no heat or bathroom access, and 30’ ceilings.

 - Vacant older buildings with limited power slated for renovation or demolition.